RaymannS/HackKU-24/README.md

 ***

+> [!NOTE]
->This browser extension is only compatabile with Chromium based browsers with the Chrome Extension Store.
+> This browser extension is only compatabile with Chromium based browsers with the Chrome Extension Store.

 1. To install this Chrome Extension you need to either go to releases or download the latest version [here](https://github.com/RaymannS/HackKU-24/releases/tag/v1.0.0).